AdammBudai/Arduino-Projects/README.md

 # This file includes arduino project I've worked on
-# Each project starts with it's own specification
+# Each project contains it's own specification